-The standard recommends the following categories for lifts:, "alpinebits:chairlift", "alpinebits:gondola", "alpinebits:skilift", "alpinebits:cablecar, "alpinebits:funicular", "alpinebits:magic-carpet", "alpinebits:skibus", "alpinebits:train".
+''' The standard recommends the following categories for lifts:, "alpinebits:chairlift", "alpinebits:gondola", "alpinebits:skilift", "alpinebits:cablecar, "alpinebits:funicular", "alpinebits:magic-carpet", "alpinebits:skibus", "alpinebits:train". '''

-- connections: a Reference to Many place resources that identify the places that are physically accessible from the lift, which may include Mountain Areas, other Lifts, Snowparks, and Ski Slopes.
-Nullable.
-Non-empty. - multimediaDescriptions: a Reference to Many media object resources (see Media Objects) that are related to the lift.
-See Section multimediaDescriptions.
+• connections: a Reference to Many place resources that identify the places that are physically accessible from the lift, which may include Mountain Areas, other Lifts, Snowparks, and Ski Slopes.
 Nullable.
 Non-empty.